BetterBuiltFool/event_handler/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-Event Handler is a simple system that uses decorator syntax to register functions to Pygame events, allowing those function to be fired whenever the assigned event occurs.
+Simple Events is a simple system that uses decorator syntax to register functions to Pygame events, allowing those function to be fired whenever the assigned event occurs.
-It also features a keybind manager, which similarly can assign functions to remappable keybinds.
+It also features a keybind manager, which similarly can assign functions to remappable keybinds and controller binds.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>